-As at October 31, 2009 the Company has identified the differences between the current GAAP that will be affected by the changeover and the corresponding IFRS and is currently considering the policy choices allowed under IFRS.
-The management expects to be able to submit a document outlining the changes and appropriate policy choices to the Audit Committee for discussion by the end of December 2009.
+As at March 18, 2010 the Company has identified the differences between the current GAAP that will be affected by the changeover and the corresponding IFRS and is currently considering the policy choices allowed under IFRS.
+The management submitted a document outlining the differences between current GAAP and IFRS, appropriate policy choices and their impact on the Company's financial statements and business processes to the Audit Committee for discussion.